Works of Art in the Lobby

 #7

-This dome shaped stained glass work shows Jesus rising to heaven from the perspective of a viewer looking straight up at him.
-The forest surrounds the entire scene, and the sky is at the center to enhance the perspective of seeing Jesus rise above the viewer.
-The theme of Jesus ascending to heaven is popular among Christians as it is a central part of the religion to believe that he resurrected after death and united with God in heaven.
+This dome window depicts Jesus rising to heaven during the Ascension.
+The forest surrounds the entire scene with clouds swirling around Jesus, enhancing the perspective of Jesus rising above the viewer.
+The ascension theme is popular in Christian artwork as it is a central part of the religion to believe that he resurrected after death and united with God in heaven.
+The corresponding holiday is the Feast of the Ascension of Jesus Christ, celebrated on the fortieth day of Easter but varies among Christian denominations.

 Religious Mosaic